sespinosa/web-with-form/README.md

 ## npm tasks

- **start**: This is pretty standard, generally this is the one that the creator of a project added to being able to just run our application, in this case is:
+ **start**: This is pretty standard, generally this is the one that the author of a project added to be able to just run our application, in this case is:

   ```bash
   node .
   ```
-this is the same as
+same as

 ```bash
 node index.js
 ```

-because `node` looks for "index.js" when the name if not specified (defaults to `index.js`).
+because `node` looks for "index.js" when the name is not specified (defaults to `index.js`).

-**start-nodemon**: I created this one to run the project using `nodemon`, this autorestarts the application in case the code is modified, so you don't need to do it manually, ***I highly recommend to use this while you are making changes**, you still need to refresh your browser when changes are made, the browser can't know if there's a change.
+**start-nodemon**: I created this one to run the project using `nodemon`, this autorestarts the application in case the code is modified, so you don't need to do it manually, ***I highly recommend to use this while you are making changes**, you still need to refresh your browser when changes are made, the browser is not able to know if there's a change.

 ***I expect to add a browser autoreload feature in the future so you can be even more lazy than now***

-**test**: This is supposed to run tests (yes, you can have automatic tests that run and tell you if you broke something), but i haven't added any yet.
+**test**: This is supposed to run tests (yes, you can have automatic tests that run and tell you if you broke something), but i haven't added any.

+# Motivation and references

 The objective of this project is to serve as a introduction to web development, and allow you to see in action basic concepts like: